184.108.40.206 Systems of Voting

 Electing a representative by the ‘first-past-the-post’ system (electing the candidate who gets the most votes in a constituency) gives local accountability – people have someone to take up issues on their behalf – but it doesn’t give balanced representation:

-- It is difficult for new political parties to emerge.
-For example, the BBC report on the 2015 UK general election result showed that UKIP received 12.6% of the popular vote but gained only one seat in Parliament.
+● It is difficult for new political parties to emerge.
+For example, the BBC report on the 2015 UK general election Results showed that UKIP received 12.6% of the popular vote but gained only one seat in Parliament.

-- Partners in coalition governments have to negotiate between themselves, so the resulting government policies will not align with any single party manifesto.
+● Partners in coalition governments must negotiate between themselves, so the resulting government policies will not align with any single party manifesto.